Every-Flavor-Robotics/plink-ros2-nav/README.md

-# plink-ros2-nav
+# ros2_motorgo
-A one-stop shop for setting up ROS2 nav stack with a Raspberry Pi and MotorGo Plink
+ROS driver for the all PiHat compatible MotorGo controllers